## FALSE TRUE ## 6 494rm(`+`, envir = globalenv())table(map2_dbl(1:500, 1:500, `+`) > 0)

 a <- c(1, NA, NA, 3, 3, 9, NA)b <- c(NA, 3, NA, 4, NA, NA, NA)

 You try first.
-See if you can use these vectors to find how many elements are NA
+See if you can use these vectors to find how many elements are NA in both (should be 2).

 04:00